nullivex/ah-wiki/core/Development-Mode.md

   ./node_modules/.bin/node-inspector --web-port=1234
 ```

 That's it!
 Now you can visit `http://0.0.0.0:1234/debug?port=5858` and start debugging.
 Remember that the way node-debugger works has you first set a breakpoint in the file view, and then you can use the console to inspect various objects.
-IE: I put a breakpoint in the default `actionsView` action in the `run` method:
+IE: I put a breakpoint in the default `status` action in the `run` method:

 `api.bootTime`
 - 1372739939789

-`api.actions.actions['actionsView'][1.0].description`
+`api.actions.actions['status'][1.0].description`
-- "I will return an array of all the action accessable to uses of this API"
+- "I will return some basic information about the API"